fullstack-development/web3-roadmap/blockchain/beginner/wallets.md

 * Create an account in metamask.
 * Choose test network Goerli.
 * Find any test ETH from someone faucet.
+* Send any ETH to somebody of your friends or colleagues.
+* Find this transaction in blockchain explorer.
 * Create another one account in trust wallet.